-Horseradish is used for urinary tract infections, kidney stones, fluid retention, cough, bronchitis, achy joints (rheumatism), gallbladder disorders, sciatic nerve pain, gout, colic, and intestinal worms in children.
+Some people take horseradish by mouth for urinary tract infections, kidney stones, fluid retention, infections of the respiratory tract, cough, achy joints (rheumatism), gallbladder disorders, sciatic nerve pain, gout, colic, and intestinal worms in children.

 Some people apply horseradish directly to the skin for painful and swollen joints or tissues and for minor muscle aches.

 In foods, horseradish is used as a flavoring agent.

 How does it work ?

 You Might Also Like

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.

 © Therapeutic Research Faculty 2020.